magic-tales-ai/magic_tales_front_end/README.md

 # Notes
 - The app runs on localhost:3000
 - The app connects to the API REST on: localhost:8000
-- The app connects to the CHAT CORE on: localhost:8001
+- The app connects to the AI CORE on: localhost:8001
 - ** Not configurable at the moment. needs to run both backends services on those ports
 - ** If both services are succesfully runing on localhost at those ports then the app will connect and run correctly